 Yosemite National Park is known all over the world for its stunning granite domes and waterfalls.
-What many people don’t know, is that the part of it that is easy to access is only 5% of the park.
-To really experience its beauty you need to get out into the backcountry and start to see the other 95% that most people don’t.
-One approachable way to do that is backpacking to Glen Aulin, and luckily CampfireChic invited my wife and I on her backpacking trip there.
+What many people don’t know though, is that the easy to access part of the park is only 5% of the total park.
+To truly experience its beauty, you need to get out into the backcountry and start to see the other 95% that most people don’t.
+One approachable way to do that is backpacking to Glen Aulin, and luckily CampfireChic invited my wife and me on her backpacking trip there.
 This post will give you all the information so you can do it yourself.

 - 12 miles round trip